DMT Register

 Profile Summary:

-Meagan’s experience includes adult and children’s mental health, parent & infant mental health, birth trauma, therapeutic play and dance movement therapy for early intervention, selective mutism, autism, PTSD, neurological conditions- Stroke, Parkinson’s, M.S, and children and adults affected by domestic violence and childhood trauma.
+Meagan’s experience includes children and adult mental health, parent & infant mental health, birth trauma, selective mutism, ASD, PTSD, complex trauma, chronic pain, neurological conditions and families affected by domestic violence and trauma.
 Offering a warm approach and safely held space, Meagan supports her clients to foster an embodied sense of emotional regulation, cognition, self-expression, communication and harmonious ways of being in relationship.

 Country